P-ADITYA15/Mongodb-using-expressjs/README.md

 # Mongodb-using-expressjs
-how to link express js with mongodb and fetch and retrieve data into mongodb compass
+It's a simple code on how to link express js with mongodb and fetch and retrieve data into mongodb compass